Mini Interview Series: Nest Out West Owner, Cait Pappas

 The living room transformation:

 “Our dining table!
 My husband built it based off a pin I saw on Pinterest where the same table cost $1,700 in some Scandinavian store.
-Ours cost around $400 to build, and people are always asking me on Instagram where I got it!”
+Ours cost around $400 to build, and people are always asking me on Instagram where I got it.”

 What is the vibe of your apartment or house?

-“”Under construction.”
+“Under construction.
 We purchased our current home in March of this year (2019), and it was straight out of 1999.
 We immediately began working on some of the larger transformations, such as replacing all of the flooring (carpet and skinny yellow hardwoods) with a gray-washed, wide-plank oak hardwood (side note: always run your hardwoods in line with the direction of the longest space).

 We hired a painter to professionally paint our kitchen cabinets green (they were also yellowy, glossy oak) and all of the khaki walls white.
 We also demoed our fireplace and rebuilt one that was much more sleek and modern.
 With all that said, I’m still in the midst of making decorating decisions, and our budget has taken a big hit, so we’re moving slowly.
 I’d say, though, that we’re leaning in the direction of a modern-Scandi-farmhouse vibe, with a touch of MCM and glam.
-You’ll have to see it (@nest.out.west on Instagram) and decide for yourself what you’d call this vibe ;)“
+You’ll have to see it (@nest.out.west on Instagram) and decide for yourself what you’d call this vibe.“

-Design or decorating tips?
+What are your top design or decorating tips?

 “Decorate according to the scale of your home.
 Always use blue tape and a tape measure to map out where everything will go before you make any big purchases.
-You want a rug large enough that it’ll go under at least the front two legs of all of the furniture in that space, you want art that fills at least 2/3 of the wall where you’re hanging it (gallery walls count, since I know large-scale pieces are very pricey), and you want lighting that emanates from multiple parts of the room rather than only from your overhead lighting.”
+You want a rug large enough that it’ll go under at least the front two legs of all of the furniture in that space.
+You want art that fills at least 2/3 of the wall where you’re hanging it (gallery walls count, since I know large-scale pieces are very pricey), and you want lighting that emanates from multiple parts of the room rather than only from your overhead lighting.”

 “Fresh flowers!”

-What’s one item you will always(or did) splurge on?
+What’s one item you will always (or did) splurge on?

 “I will always splurge on a comfortable, high-quality materials sofa.
 I have actually done this twice now; once in our last house and again in our new house (the sofa from the first house is now the movie-watching and snuggling sofa in the basement).”

-One item you will never splurge on?
+What’s one item you will never splurge on?

 “I say dining chairs now (I’ve gotten some gorgeous MCM chairs on Craigslist or from second-hand stores), but I’m also eyeing some pretty expensive ones that I’ll likely never buy.
-Maybe I can get a client to buy them and I can live vicariously through him or her. 🙂 I also never splurge on throw pillows because HomeGoods always has such pretty options, and a vast selection of them, too!”
+Maybe I can get a client to buy them, and I can live vicariously through him or her.
+I also never splurge on throw pillows because HomeGoods always has such pretty options, and a vast selection of them, too!”

-Favorite place to get apartment inspiration/window shop?
+What’s your favorite place to get apartment inspiration or simply window shop?

-“Ohmygosh—Pearl Street in Boulder has some of the cutest home stores, restaurants, and coffee shops.
+“Oh my gosh — Pearl Street in Boulder has some of the cutest home stores, restaurants, and coffee shops.
 I actually really love the vibe in Bar Taco, and I used that to inspire a Scandi-Boho design I put together for a client.”

-Favorite place to find a bargain?
+Where’s your favorite place to find a bargain?

 “Is it okay if I say Craigslist, or were you hoping for an actual store?
-If the latter, then HomeGoods :)”
+If the latter, then HomeGoods.”

-A must-have or must-do for hosting?
+Can you name one must-have or must-do for hosting?

 “Again, fresh flowers, and lots of them!
 I also always make sure I have a bottle of tequila and some fresh limes in case the night decides to go that way.”

-Favorite snack/item/activity for when you host company?
+What’s your favorite snack, item, or activity for when you host company?

 To make matters worse, as soon as it got cold, all the ants decided to take refuge in our unit.
 I don’t mean a few ants here and there; I mean streams of ants coming out of one crack in the floor and going on a straight path directly into another crack.
 I’d also find them crawling on my slippers, which I of course threw out immediately.
 I have such a phobia of insects that I didn’t sleep for days until we called someone in to get the issue under control.”